felixbuenemann/registry-ldap-auth/README.md

 ## Prerequisites

 The authentication proxy works with different LDAP servers like ApacheDS or OpenLDAP.
 It also works with Active Directory.
+So a container with a running LDAP server is expected.
 If you need information about creating a container with a test LDAP server please refer to [h3nrik/nginx-ldap](https://registry.hub.docker.com/u/h3nrik/nginx-ldap/).

+A running Docker registry container is required.
+Details about the Docker registry can be found at the [official Docker registry project page](https://github.com/docker/docker-registry/blob/master/README.md).

+You need a valid SSL certificate.
+It must be known by a trusted CA!
+No self-signed ones are allowed.
+Theoretically you could also use self-signed certificates.
+Therefore the Docker daemon need to be started with the *--insecure-registry* command line parameter.
+But this is not recommended.

 ## Installation

-Assuming you have running containers for the Docker registry named *registry* and an LDAP server named *ldap*.
+Assuming your running Docker registry container is named *registry* and the LDAP container is named *ldap*.
 The following steps will add LDAP authentication to your registry.

-1. A valid SSL certificate must be copied into a local folder (e.g. /ssl/cert/path) to be mounted as a volume into the proxy server later.
-It must be a valid one known by a trusted CA!
+1. The SSL certificate files must be copied into a local folder (e.g. /ssl/cert/path).
+It will be mounted as a volume into the proxy server later.
 The certificate file must be named *docker-registry.crt* and the private key file *docker-registry.key*.

 2. Create an LDAP configuration file named *ldap.conf*.
 A [sample-ldap.conf](/sample-ldap.conf) file is provided with the image sources.
 It could look like: